Note: Giuseppe’s Final Performance as Billy on Broadway was November 6, 2011

 In July, 2010, it was announced that Giuseppe would move from the Chicago cast to again originate the role of Billy with four other boys in the newly announced North American Tour of the show.
 After 46 performances as Billy on the Oriental Theatre stage in Chicago, Giuseppe’s final show there was on Sunday, September 12, 2010.
 He then joined the rest of the Tour cast rehearsing in New York City.

-Just before his final show in Chicago, on September 9 & 10, Giuseppe travelled to Cleveland, Ohio to promote the Tour stop there which would take place in November.
+Just before his final show in Chicago, on September 9 & 10, Giuseppe traveled to Cleveland, Ohio to promote the Tour stop there which would take place in November.
 He was interviewed by a local TV outlet, had photos/video taken of him in various places around the city and performed Electricity in front of an enthusiastic audience made up of press and Playhouse Square Theatre supporters.

 Here’s a video clip of his performance: